 Additional Rights in Certain Cases.
 In certain types of cases, the complainant shall have additional rights as stated below.

 Academic Dishonesty.
-The right of an instructor to recommend a failing grade (as to a particular assignment, course component or aspect, or the course as a whole), and to have the recommended penalty imposed in the event that the accused student is found guilty as charged.
+The right of an instructor to recommend a failing grade (from within the options set forth in Section III.B.1. of this Instrument), and to have the recommended penalty imposed in the event that the accused student is found guilty as charged.

+b.
 Other Conduct Involving Injuries to Persons.
 In offenses involving other forms of conduct resulting in injuries to persons under Section II.C.1., the right to be present, except for any court deliberations (during an original hearing, evidentiary proceeding, or appellate proceeding), to the extent permissible under pertinent state and federal law.

 Additional Student Rights.
 From time to time, additional student rights may be created or recognized by the University, including rights to privacy and free expression set forth in Appendix D.